Responsibilities of a dog owner

 Ensure your dog carries identification

-By law, a dog should wear a collar with a tag bearing the owner's name and address.
+By law, a dog should wear a tag inscribed with the owner's name and address.
 You should also include an up to date mobile phone number.
 This is so that if your dog goes missing, the finder will be able to contact you.
 It is compulsory for all dogs to have a microchip fitted with their owner's details.
-Owners must ensure their details are up to date with the microchipping company.
+Owners must ensure their details are up to date with the microchipping company, it is an offence not to do so under the Microchipping of Dogs (England) Regulations 2015.

 Dogs under eight weeks old are exempt from the microchipping law.
-If you are buying a puppy, the breeder should have microchipped it and added their details.
 Dogs can also be exempt through a certificate issued by a registered vet.
+If you are buying a puppy, the breeder should have microchipped it and added their details, the breeder should then provide you with the information needed to change the chip to your details.

 If your pet has a microchip and goes missing, the scanners held by the: